Cancer: Nutritional Causes, Treatments & Preven

 for destruction, or the cancer cells are killed through an attached toxin or radioactive isotope.

-Some oncologists still advise patients not to use antioxidants while receiving chemotherapy or radiation,
+Oncologists are still divided whether or not to use antioxidants while receiving chemotherapy or radiation,

-did use antioxidants actually enjoyed fewer side effects and increased life spans.
+however have indicated that those patients who did use antioxidants actually enjoyed fewer side effects and

 Radiation Therapy either consists of high-energy x-rays aimed at damaging cancer cells or stopping their